Code-Institute-Submissions/dublin_intercambio/README.md

 ![Contact page mockup](documentation/mockups/contact.png)

-During the build I stuck closely to the above wireframes and mockups, only make small adjustments here and there to colour or layout, to optimise the site.
+During the build I stuck closely to the above wireframes and mockups, only making small adjustments here and there to colour or layout, to optimise the site.

 ## Features